 There is a difference of opinion among paediatricians on whether teething is the cause of vomiting or not.
 Irritability, fever and diarrhoea that cause vomiting are some commonly observed symptoms in babies just before teething.
-Some paediatricians claim that these are just coincidental to teething and that the babies should be checked for other illnesses.
+Some paediatricians claim that these are merely coincidental to teething and that the babies should be checked for other illnesses.
 But, to start with, it is essential to consult a specialist to understand what happens during teething and how it affects the other functions in the infant.
 Hence, some common symptoms of teething are:

-At times parents blame teething for very serious complications such as high fever on teething, which is not right.
+At times parents blame teething for severe complications such as high fever on teething, which is not right.
 This is usually because some symptoms such as viral infection, ear infection and sleeping problem are assumed to be due to teething.
 The problem of overusing of teething medications is the usual result of such a false idea of the baby’s problem.
-Vomiting may also be caused by other complications while teething is incidental to it.
+Other complications may also cause vomiting, while teething is incidental to it.
 Some precautionary measures that parents can take:

 - Consult a doctor: The first thing to be done should be to talk to a doctor for understanding the condition.
 Trying any remedy on the infant without consulting a doctor can be risky.
 Hence, always speak to your doctor when the infant enters the teething phase where they can guide on some simple home remedies to provide relief.

 - Hygiene is a must: Teething leads to inflammation and irritation to the gums.
 Hence, while most babies cry, some even try to get relief by chewing on hard objects.
 Therefore, maintain cleanliness around and only keep sterilised teethers around the baby’s reach.

 - The diet can make a difference: If diarrhoea is rampant during teething, adjust the child’s diet as required.
 Consult a doctor on what a child should be given in diarrhoea.
 Check if milk is a trigger to more attacks in the child.
 If so, try to keep the child off milk diet for a while till the symptoms subside.